 What Is an Agent?

-An agent is a licensed professional who helps you select and enroll in a health plan.
+An insurance agent is a licensed professional who helps you select and enroll in a health plan.

-This type of agent can only sell policies from one insurance company.
+This type of licensed sales agent can only sell policies from one insurance company.

 What Is a Broker?

-A Medicare insurance broker is just like an independent agent.
+A Medicare licensed insurance broker is just like a licensed independent sales agent.
 Brokers sell plans from different insurance companies.

-How Does an Agent or Broker Help You With Medicare Choices?
+How Does a Licensed Insurance Agent or Broker Help You With Medicare Choices?

-A Medicare agent or broker can help you narrow down your options and pick the best one.
-To do this, they’ll learn about your health goals and budget.
-They’ll present you with options to meet your goals within your budget.
+A Medicare-licensed insurance agent or broker can help you narrow down your options and pick the best one.
+To do this, they’ll learn about your health goals and budget and present you with options to meet your needs.
 They can help you enroll in the plan you choose.

-You can also contact an agent or broker to help you change plans if the one you’re enrolled in changes coverage or doesn’t meet your needs.
+You can also contact a licensed insurance agent or broker to help you change plans if the one you’re enrolled in changes coverage or doesn’t meet your needs.

-Using a Medicare broker or agent is free — you don’t pay for their service directly.
+Using a Medicare-licensed sales broker or agent is free — you don’t pay for their service directly.

 How Does an Agent or Broker Get Paid?

-Agents or brokers are either employed by healthcare companies or have a contract with the companies to sell their plans.
+Licensed insurance agents or brokers are either employed by healthcare companies or have a contract with the companies to sell their plans.
 They’re typically paid by commission.
-When an agent or broker enrolls you in a health plan, they get a fee for that first year.
-For every year you stay in the plan, they get half the initial payment.1
+When a licensed insurance agent or broker enrolls you in a health plan, they get an initial payment for that first year.
+Every year you stay in the plan, they can get up to half the initial payment.1

-However, the commissions agents and brokers receive for different plans vary by company and arrangement.
+However, the commission’s agents and brokers receive for different plans vary by company and arrangement.
 For instance, the commission can be a flat fee or a percentage of the premium.
-Regardless, you don’t pay for the agent’s or broker’s service directly.
+Regardless, you don’t pay for a licensed insurance agent’s or broker’s service directly.